WAT-THE-FRICC/AstroHUD/Customizations/Engineer metal under meters/metal-readme.txt

-Do not use with "Weapon count under ammo" or the counters will overlap
+Please use with the other customizations to move the weapon counter so the sticky counter will not overlap

 Copy the engineer_metal.res file and paste it into AstroHUD/scripts/